altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 <!--{"type":"/step" }-->
 <!--{"type":"/recipe" }-->

-### HPS NAND DC
+### HPS NAND BOard

-This section presents how to build the binaries for HPS NAND DC, for booting from eMMC.
+This section presents how to build the binaries for HPS NAND BOard, for booting from eMMC.

 #### Build eMMC binaries
 <hr/>